Accelerating Computational Reproducibility in Economics (ACRE)

 Replication, robustness checks, and extension of published work are possible only to the extent that published findings are computationally reproducible.
 In other words, one must be able to reproduce tables and figures within a reasonable margin of error using the available data, code, and materials.
-In an effort to improve the computational reproducibility in economics, in 2019 the American Economic Association updated its Data and Code Availability Policy to mandate pre-publication verification of computational reproducibility by the AEA Data Editor.
+To improve the computational reproducibility in economics, in July 2019 the American Economic Association updated its Data and Code Availability Policy to mandate pre-publication verification of computational reproducibility by the AEA Data Editor.

-In collaboration with AEA Data Editor Lars Vilhuber, BITSS launched the Advancing Computational Reproducibility in Economics (ACRE) initiative, which features two major components:
+In collaboration with the current AEA Data Editor Lars Vilhuber, BITSS launched the Accelerating Computational Reproducibility in Economics (ACRE) initiative, which features two major components:

 - Capacity-building for economics researchers to support compliance with journal policies that mandate pre-publication verification of computational reproducibility, including: